 A reciprocal country has a health care agreement with Australia, which entitles its residents to medically necessary care in a public hospital anywhere in Australia.

-As a resident of one of these countries, you are entitled to the following care or treatments while you are in Australia:
+As a resident of one of these countries, you may be entitled to the following care or treatments while you are in Australia:

 - medically necessary care out of hospital